ertugrulsertaslan/react-learning/README.md

 ## Features 🌟

-- 🌟🖥️ User-friendly interface
+- 🖥️ User-friendly interface
-- 🔀🃏 Shuffling of cards
+- 🧩 Component-based architecture
-- 🎯🏆 Matching and scoring system
+- 🌐 State management and updates
+- - 🚀 Usage of React Hooks

 ## Technologies Used 💻